Local subtitle workflow

 Keep review local

-Generate subtitles on your computer, then review supported subtitle files in the desktop app without sending source media through an online editing step.
+Generate subtitles on your computer, then review SRT subtitle files in the desktop app without sending source media through an online editing step.

 Explore subtitle editor